noah-hw-kim/better-buy/README.md

 ## Roadmap

 - [ ] Available search box to search with non-exact match
-- [ ] Available user to select the unit system in between imperial or metric and update the base unit accordingly
+- [ ] Available to select the unit system in between imperial or metric by user and update the base unit accordingly
-- [ ] Change the base unit according to the categories
+- [ ] Available to update the base unit according to the categories selected by user
-    - e.x.) current base unit for mass = oz -> Meat, Fish and Seafood base unit for mass = lb
+    - e.x.) current: base unit for mass for all categories = oz
+    - future plan: base unit for mass for Meat, Fish and Seafood's = lb
 - [ ] Launch App version

 See the [open issues](https://github.com/noah-hw-kim/better-buy/issues) for a full list of proposed features (and known issues).